heikipikker/cuckoo_addons/README.md

 * Installation of the TOR package with a _DEFAULT_ configuration file. (`tor' needs to be in your $PATH)

-* A working installation of iNetsim from _SOURCE_, which is included in this script under src/ which will be extracted and configured when running prephost.py.
+* A working installation of iNetsim from _SOURCE_, which is included in this script under src/ which will be extracted and configured when running prephost.py -si.

 * A working installation of BIND, currently only works with the `named' binary(debian).